TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 3/Philippians 3.18.md

 ---

-For many walk, of whom I told you often, and now tell you even weeping, [that they are] the enemies of the cross of Christ:
+For many walk, of whom I told you often, and now tell you even weeping, as the enemies of the cross of Christ,